chenhao392/ecoc/docs/model.md

 layout: default
 ---
 # ECOC Model
 Trained using known label genes and biological networks, this model learns a latent structure that predicts multiple labels for genes.
-It does so with 4 key components.
+It does so with four components.
 1. propagate each label on multiple networks;
 2. aggregate the propagation results into an "error correction of code" data matrix;
 3. learn a latent structure by combining linear classifiers for each label and *Gaussian* regressions models for label dependencies;
 4. predict labels for any genes in the data matrix.

-In addition, hyperparameters and two heuristics that subset the training data while preserving label dependencies and calibrate the label probabilities are also described in this page.
+Besides, the model's hyperparameters and two heuristics are also briefly explained after introducing these components.
+These heuristics improve data stratification in training, probability estimation, and robust threshold choice in practice.

 ## Multi-label space and network
 Let's start by defining the label space and networks.
 For $$q$$ known labels and $$p$$ genes, the gene labels can be expressed in both matrix and graph forms, such as the following toy example for two labels (red and blue).